akshay1679/MCA_2024_2026/MCA_2024-2026/courses/cs50AI/notes/week_0.md

 we use the **==frontier==**, the mechanism that “manages” the _nodes_.
 The _frontier_ starts by containing an initial state and an empty set of explored items, and then repeats the following actions until a solution is reached:

+==frontier should not contain already explored nodes explored set==

 Repeat:

 1. If the frontier is empty,